BRIXTOL/mcss/readme.md

 ### Example

 The plugin allows selectors to be expressed as if they apart of Mithril API available as a method of the `m` default export.
 MCSS will generates type declarations that extends the Static interface of the mithril module giving the impression that mithril provides the capability (FYI: it doesn't).
-It's important to note that the tag name, which one can normally omit in hyperScript is required when using mcss.
+It's important to note that the tag name, which one can normally be omitted in hyperScript is required when using mcss.

 Below is an example of how you express mcss selectors: